 Very interesting article for parents of younger students about likely changes to the SAT in line with Common Core curriculum alterations.
 Please note that all of this is INFORMED SPECULATION at this stage, not an absolute plan, so if you are a junior/senior or the parent of one, prepare for the SAT as expected.
 However, parents of younger students seeking enrichment should take note. http://www.iecaonline.com/blog/2013/09/18/preparing-students-for-a-new-era-of-admission-testing/

 The SAT messes with your head.
 Don't feel embarrassed, it messes with everyone's head.
 It's designed to.
 The SAT is a test of your critical reasoning skills, meaning it's actually far more about logic and figuring out the correct course of action than it is about actually knowing the material.
 This is nowhere more evident than on the Math section.
 The SAT Math trips up so many students because they expect it to behave like a math test.
 The truth is, the SAT Math is about figuring out how to answer each problem using as little actual math as possible.
 It's all about working quickly, and the questions are structured such that they conceal the quick logic and context-based route behind the facade of a more complicated math question.
 They're trying to psych you out; to make you think the problem is harder than it is.
 In math class you're taught to be thorough, to show your work and not leave out any steps.
-On the SAT, it's not only possible but downright preferable to... read more
+On the... read more

 While taking both can also be a valid strategy, it does limit time for taking the SAT II, which can be important strategically.
 This article provides some beautifully clear insights into the deep structure of both the SAT and ACT. http://news.hamlethub.com/ridgefield/life/39936-sat-or-act X